dario-marvin/pendulum/README.md

 ### torsionpendulum

-Analog to simplependulum, setting the class up requires one more parameter, the moment of inertia I of the pendulum.
-It is:
+The setup of this class is similar to simplependulum and is as follows:

-`pend = pendulum. torsionpendulum(theta0=0,theta_dot0=0,w0=0.0523598,xi=0,I=0.076233,ext_torque=None,dt =1)`
+`pend = pendulum.torsionpendulum(theta0=0,theta_dot0=0,w0=0.0523598,xi=0,I=0.076233,ext_torque=None,dt=1)`

-The intial conditions are called theta0 and theta_dot0.
-The former in rad, the latter in rad/s.

-The go command is the same as in simplependulum.
-The return lists are called.
+where theta0 and theta_dot0 are the initial angle (rad) and angular velocity (rad/s), respectively, at t=0, w0 is the natural frequency (rad/s), xi is the unitless damping ratio, and I is the moment of inertia (kg m^2).

+Similar to simplependulum, to execute the simulation, run the following:

+`pend.go(30)`

+The five output lists are:

 - `pend.out_t`         : time
-- `pend.out_theta`     : theta, i.e., angular excursion of the torsion pendulum
+- `pend.out_theta`     : theta (angular excursion of the torsion pendulum)
 - `pend.out_theta_dot` : time derivative of theta
 - `pend.out_n`         : external torque
 - `pend.out_n_dot`     : time derivative of the external torque